-An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field shall set the Nc subfield to 0 and the Feedback Type And Ng subfield to 0 unless(#15363) the HE NDP Announcement frame requests CQI feedback(#16013).
-The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field shall provide SU-type feedback and may use different Nc, Ng, and codebook size parameters from those indicated in the HE NDP Announcement frame (i.e., the HE beamformee ignores the values of the Nc subfield except when the HE NDP Announcement frame requests CQI feedback(#16013), Ng subfield (B26 of the STA Info subfield), Codebook Size subfield, Partial BW Info subfield).
+In an HE non-TB sounding sequence soliciting SU feedback, the HE beamformer shall set both the Nc and Feedback Type And Ng subfields in the STA Info field in the HE NDP Announcement frame to 0.

+An HE beamformee that provides SU feedback as part of an HE non-TB sounding sequence may use Nc, Ng, and codebook size parameters for the SU feedback that are different from the parameters indicated in the STA Info field of the HE NDP Announcement frame.(#16678)

 Change the last paragraph on P312 of D3.1 as follows:

-A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame that has more than one STA Info field from the HE beamformer with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming/CQI report(#16328) using the feedback type, Ng and codebook size indicated in the received HE NDP Announcement frame.
-The HE beamformee shall transmit the HE TB PPDU containing(#17069) its HE compressed beamforming/CQI report(#16328) in response to a BFRP Trigger frame that contains the 11 LSBs of the AID of the HE beamformee in any of the User Info fields following the rules defined in 27.5.3.3 (STA behavior for UL MU operation).
-If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming/CQI report(#16328) sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.
+An HE beamformee that receives a broadcast HE NDP Announcement frame with a STA Info field addressed it and receives an HE NDP a SIFS after the HE NDP Announcement frame shall generate an HE compressed beamforming/CQI report(#16328) using the feedback type, Ng and codebook size indicated in the STA Info field.
+If the HE beamformee then receives a BFRP Trigger frame with a User Info field addressed to it, the HE beamformee transmits an HE TB PPDU containing(#17069) the HE compressed beamforming/CQI report(#16328) following the rules defined in 27.5.3.3 (STA behavior for UL MU operation).
+If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming/CQI report(#16328) sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.(#16681)